 Have you been paying attention to all of the great technology making its way into vehicles lately?
 Some impressive innovations include Android Auto and Apple CarPlay, which allow you to focus on the road while still using your gadgets’ functions in a hands-free way.
-You can even get unlimited data plans right in your car now.

 More substantial inventions include electric and self-driving vehicles.
 A downside to having an electric vehicle is the limited range per battery charge and the lengthy charging process.
 However, that is about to become a concern of the past.